Thousands of Year Old Tears

 Now, as we approach Tisha B’Av many years later, there is much to think about:

 Where does Jerusalem stand today?
 Does she sit alone?

 Where do we stand today?
 Do we appreciate the gifts we are blessed with?

 This is the time of year that we shed a tear.
 Not a tear of weakness and despondence.
 A tear of strength – sensitive to the losses and pains of the world in which we live.
 A tear of hope – that opens up doors.

 Tisha B’Av is the most sensitive, the most vulnerable, day of the year, exposing the most vulnerable parts of our lives.

 A day like this must be honored and serve as a source of motivation.
 It is a day that should serve as a wake up call to appreciate the Divine blessings in our lives.

 That we must act on the awakenings and inspirations in our lives.

-After 3318 year it’s about time that we should have the power to finally appreciate and respect the Promised Land given to us, and finally stop crying…
+After all these years it’s about time that we should have the power to finally appreciate and respect the Promised Land given to us, and finally stop crying…

 And it shall be on that day, that a great shofar shall be sounded, and those who were lost in the land of Ashur and those who were banished in the land of Mitzrayim shall come and bow down to G-d on the holy mountain in Jerusalem.